kowainik/learn4haskell/README.md

 need to do is to fork the project.
 We have prepared 4 separate modules — chapters.
 Each part contains educational material and lots of examples that we provide in a simple form that doesn't require you to know anything about functional programming beforehand.
-Also, each chapter contains a number of exercises on everything that is explained by us.
+Also, each chapter contains several exercises on everything that is explained by us.
 You can solve the tasks on your way and at the end open a PR to your fork with this chapter's solution and summon us (by shouting out our nicknames there).
 We would be happy to give you feedback on your progress,